open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

   --------------------------------------------------------
 ```

-Not all the events in the vector are valid: only the ones to which a bit equal to 1 in the mask is associated are!
-For this reason, a validity mask made up of 12 bits is provided: if we see the validity mask as a vector of 12 integers, the code to interpret it is the following:
+Not all the events in the vector are valid: only the ones to which a bit equal to 1 in the validity mask depicted above is associated!
+For this reason, a validity mask made up of 12 bits is provided: if we consider the mask a vector of 12 integers of value either 0 or 1, the pseudo-code to interpret it is the following:

 ```cpp
 for (int i=0; i<12; i++) {